-how the modulation of load-bearing facades in architectonic concrete frees up the interior space of an office building
+how the modulation of load-bearing facades in architectural concrete opens up the interior spaces of an office building

-Additionally, the load-bearing nature of the facades, associated with their specific modulation, free up large interior surface areas beneficial to a flexible organisation of the workspaces.
-Structured over 6 levels (ground + 4 upper floors/1 basement) the building provides a total usable surface area of 4.750 m².
+In addition, the load-bearing nature of the façades, combined with their particular modulation, liberates large interior surface areas conducive to a very flexible organisation of work spaces.
+Structured on 6 levels (ground floor + 4/-1), the building has a usable surface area of 4.750 m².
 These spaces are distributed and leased in modules ranging from 370 to 1.050 m².

 On all floors, there is flexible space for open-plan offices, partitioned offices, meeting rooms, kitchenettes, and relaxation areas.
 The top floor – also set back – has a terrace at the rear of the building.
 The entrance to the building is set back and a water feature accompanies visitors towards the lobby.